FRS27/Quantum-Enhanced-Stock-Price-Prediction-and-Trading-Strategies/README.md

 _The quantum-inspired strategy demonstrates enhanced adaptability and precision in dynamic markets.
 By integrating scikit-learn for preprocessing, evaluation, and dimensionality reduction, this project highlights the synergy between classical machine learning and quantum-inspired methodologies in financial modeling._

+**🧑‍💻 Contributing**

+Contributions are welcome!
+Feel free to fork the repository, make improvements, and submit a pull request.